frePPLe/frepple/doc/extension-modules/odoo-connector.rst

 * | **Deploying in a multi-database odoo environment**
   | When using the connector in a configuration with multiple databases
     the addon needs to be loaded as a server wide module.
-This is achieved by using the option "--load frepple" option on the command line starting the server.
+This is achieved by using the option "--load frepple,web,web_kanban" option on the command line starting the server.

   In a setup with only a single odoo database this step is not required.